Chapter 2. Cell Theory

 ○ Revealed by FRAP (Fluorescence Recovery After Photobleaching) and FLIP (Fluorescence Loss In Photobleaching) experiments.

-○ Hydrophilic and hydrophobic substances diffuse through the membrane.
+○ Non-charged, lipid-soluble substances diffuse through the membrane.

 ○ Reason: Hydrophobic molecules can pass through the cell membrane via simple diffusion, as the hydrophobic tails are longer than the hydrophilic heads.

-○ Sudden temperature change that converts the rigid state of the cell membrane into a fluid state.
+○ The temperature at which a rigid cell membrane abruptly transitions to a fluid state.

 ⑤ Fluidity factor 2: Restricted movement of membrane proteins attached to the cytoskeleton (e.g., caveolin).